Corrick Family Entertainers

 The Corrick Family was a troupe of musicians and entertainers from Christchurch, New Zealand.
-They toured widely throughout New Zealand, Australia, India, Southeast Asia and England during the period 1898 to 1915.
+They toured widely throughout New Zealand, Australia, India, Southeast Asia and England from 1898 to 1915.

 They advertised themselves variously as The Corricks, The Corrick Family, The Corrick Family Entertainers, and The Marvellous Corricks.

+Consisting of two parents and their eight children, the Corricks regularly received enthusiastic reviews from the Press.
 Their performances included singing, dancing, handbell ringing, comic sketches and film presentations, as well as the playing of various musical instruments.
-Consisting of two parents and their eight children, the Corricks regularly received enthusiastic reviews from the Press.
 Alice was acclaimed as the star singing performer throughout their early touring years, however after her marriage and retirement in 1913, youngest sister Elsie quickly rose to become the outstanding performer.

 The Family

 Albert Corrick was born in Somerset, England.
 In 1862, at the age of 14, he immigrated to New Zealand with his family on the 'Mermaid', arriving in Lyttelton on 26 December.
 The family settled in Christchurch, where they became active in the city's musical life.
 Albert went on to pursue a career as a music teacher, church organist and composer.

 In February 1877, acting as the conductor of a local church choir, he married Sarah Alice Calvert, a 23-year-old singer in the choir.
 Sarah, like Albert, had emigrated with her family from her native Durham in England, arriving in Lyttelton on the Zealandia in November 1859.
 Albert and Sarah opened an academy of music in Colombo Street, Christchurch, importing sheet music and teaching musical instruments.
 By 1879, they were immersed in the local church and musical scene, and started to conduct sacred concerts.

 Albert and Sarah raised a family of seven daughters and one son: